dutke/cell_detection_AI/README.md

 # **ISSUES**

- 1. By doing the training execution on Google Colab, you need to restart the execution cell after the `^C` error.
+ 1. In `custom_network.ipynb`, by executing the training on Google Colab, you need to restart the execution cell after the `^C` error.
 The weights are saved on every epoch in the backup folder so that you don't start again the training from 0.